Dulon18/Node-JS-Tutorial/README.md

 Microservices Architecture: Node.js is well-suited for building microservices-based architectures due to its lightweight nature and support for asynchronous programming.
 It allows developers to create modular, independent services that can be easily scaled and maintained.

+Support for Modern JavaScript: Node.js supports modern JavaScript features such as async/await, arrow functions, and Promises, allowing developers to write cleaner and more maintainable code.

 Node.js facilitates DevOps practices by supporting automation and tooling for building, testing, and deploying applications.
 With tools like npm scripts, Docker, and various CI/CD pipelines, developers can streamline the development process and ensure the reliability and consistency of deployments across different environments.